geopm/geopm/docs/source/runtime.rst

 optimal performance when deploying a GEOPM Agent that controls CPU frequency or power limits it's recommended that the generic scaling govermernor ``userspace`` is selected while the GEOPM Agent is active.
-If ``userspace`` is not available on your system, it may be preferred to select ``performance`` mode of the acpi-cpufreq driver.
+If ``userspace`` is not available on your system, it may be preferred to select ``performance`` mode while the GEOPM Agent is active.

 For more information, see the Linux Kernel documentation on `generic scaling governors <https://docs.kernel.org/admin-guide/pm/cpufreq.html#generic-scaling-governors>`_.